akmami/lcptools/program/README.md

 # optionally, move the executable to a directory in your PATH for global access
 sudo cp ../bin/compare-genomes /usr/local/bin

+# optionally, you can test the program
+make test
 ```

 These instructions assume that you have `git`, a C++ compiler, and `make` installed on your system.